uchennaponuigbo/LoopingAudio_net/README.md

 # LoopingAudio_net

+Music player built in C# designed for looping a favorite section of your song repeatedly, without the need to manually rewind.

+Music files can saved to an sqlite database to quickly load the song and the interval points of it.

-What I've learned while making this
+# What I've learned while making this

-More about C# Events and how they worked.
+* More about C# Events and how they work.

-Working with an Audio Library
+* Working with an Audio Library